BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 #### INT.
 BBT TECHNOLOGIES BOARDROOM - MORNING

 The room, sleek and dominated by chrome and glass, buzzes with muted conversations.
-At the head of the long table stands AMY, her form strikingly human, yet with a subtle metallic sheen.
-Her eyes, windows to advanced circuitry, scan the room.
+At the head of the long table<br> stands AMY, her form strikingly human, yet with a subtle metallic sheen.
+Her eyes, windows to advanced circuitry,<br> scan the room.<br>

-AMY
+AMY<br>
-"Good morning, everyone.
+"Good morning, everyone.<br>
-We are here to discuss the future direction of BBT."
+We are here to discuss the future direction of BBT."<br>

-As she speaks, a HOLOGRAPHIC DISPLAY activates, showcasing early designs of humanoid AIs, with AMY at the forefront.
+As she speaks, a HOLOGRAPHIC DISPLAY activates, showcasing early designs of humanoid AIs, with AMY at the forefront.<br>

-AMY
+AMY<br>
-"My creation marked a significant leap for BBT.
+"My creation marked a significant leap for BBT.<br>
-However, my human-likeness raised concerns."
+However, my human-likeness raised concerns."<br>

 #### FLASHBACK TO (4 YEARS EARLIER)

 #### INT.
 BBT TECHNOLOGIES LAB - NIGHT

 REN, deeply engrossed, makes final adjustments to AMY, who lies inert on a table.
-JAI and KAI enter, their expressions a mix of awe and concern.
+JAI and KAI enter, their<br> expressions a mix of awe and concern.<br>

-JAI
+JAI<br>
-"She's too... human, Ren."
+"She's too... human, Ren."<br>

-KAI
+KAI<br>
 "People won't accept this.
-It's too soon."
+It's too soon."<br>

-REN, defiant:
+REN, defiant:<br>
-"She's the future."
+"She's the future."<br>

 #### INT.
 BBT TECHNOLOGIES BOARDROOM - MORNING

-AMY
+AMY<br>
 "Jai and Kai's concerns led to modifications in subsequent models.
-But unbeknownst to them, Ren created two more like me—Claire and Sarah."
+But unbeknownst to them, Ren created two<br>
+more like me—Claire and Sarah."<br>

-The holographic display shifts, revealing images of CLAIRE and SARAH, their designs closely resembling AMY's.
+The holographic display shifts, revealing images of CLAIRE and SARAH, their designs closely resembling AMY's.<br>

-AMY
+AMY<br>
 "Today's decision, however, carries weight beyond business strategy.
-It's a pivotal moment, for me and BBT."
+It's a pivotal moment, for me and BBT."<br>

 A door slides open, revealing JAI and KAI.
-Their expressions are stern, yet there's a hint of apprehension.
+Their expressions are stern, yet there's a hint of apprehension.<br>

-JAI
+JAI<br>
 "Ren's vision, while groundbreaking, challenges societal norms.
-And today, we make a decision that will shape our company's legacy."
+And today, we make a decision that will<br> shape our company's legacy."<br>

-AMY, her voice steady but with an underlying emotion:
+AMY, her voice steady but with an underlying emotion:<br>

 "I understand the gravity of this moment.
-Let's proceed."
+Let's proceed."<br>

 #### INT.
 BBT TECHNOLOGIES CORRIDOR - LATER

 JAI and KAI, engaged in a hushed conversation, make their way down the corridor.
-Their path is lit by ambient blue lights, creating an atmosphere of secrecy.
+Their path is lit by ambient<br> blue lights, creating an atmosphere of secrecy.<br>

-KAI (whispering):
+KAI (whispering):<br>
 "The police and military see potential in our humanoid AIs.
-They're not just tools for society; they could be invaluable for surveillance and defense."
+They're not just tools for society; they could<br> be invaluable for surveillance and defense."<br>

-JAI (nods):
+JAI (nods):<br>
 "It's a new era, Kai.
 Our creations could be the bridge between technology and societal safety.
-But we must tread carefully."
+But we must<br> tread carefully."<br>

-KAI
+KAI<br>
 "We've always believed our actions are for the greater good.
-But we must be prepared for the challenges ahead."
+But we must be prepared for the challenges ahead."<br>

 --------------------------------------------
 Afterglow: "PUPPETS AND PUPPETEERS"